tarabrind/portal-register-selenium/README.md

-# Service for checking in on the employer's website
+# Service for checking in on my employer's website

 ...for Microsoft SharePoint